The Age(ism) of Reason

 Resumes sent out, LinkedIn profile, phone calls, emails to request interviews, chatting up connections and….nothing.
 A year later….nothing.
 Unemployment was up and my phone had not rung even once.
 How is this possible?
 I’m hardly a secret.
 Even a cursory investigation into my credentials shows that I have a talent for being unlimited in the ways I can help a company.
 Eventually I drew a conclusion-

 I’m an executive salary and, frankly, how many years, people must be asking, does he have to give before he retires?
-Realistic concerns for a company, to be sure, but it is also a repudiation of my stature, experience, and credentials that are now defined by decades.
+Realistic concerns for a company, to be sure, but it is also a repudiation of the value of my experience and credentials that are now defined by decades.
 At least in terms of starting a new position.

 That is “ageism.”